On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Houghton Library MS Am 1118.1 (15).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Further Poems (1929), 8, from the fascicle copy (B), without stanza division, in twenty-one lines.

-In the Fall, Dickinson copied this poem into Fascicle 19 in the third position.
+In Fall 1862, Dickinson copied this poem into Fascicle 19 in the third position.
 While it’s not clear what for Dickinson constituted the “more orderly” poetry Higginson asked of her, this poem has a mostly regular syllabic structure of 8686 and an almost discernible rhyme scheme.
-It's the poem’s unmistakable mood of confidence, and its bold declaration of artistic independence—“No Man instructed me” (line 2)—that might have struck Higginson as somewhat “unruly” or at least ironic in terms of the framing letter’s many protestations of Dickinson’s submission and obedience to his “precepts” about poetry.
+It's the poem’s unmistakable mood of confidence, and its bold declaration of artistic independence—“No Man instructed me”—that might have struck Higginson as somewhat “unruly” or at least ironic in terms of the framing letter’s many protestations of Dickinson’s submission and obedience to his “precepts” about poetry.
 In this fantasy of having “Ballet knowledge” and putting it “abroad” to great acclaim, is Dickinson mocking Higginson’s injunction to her not to publish?

 Scholars who discuss this poem talk about its emphasis on performance, technique, and the use of dance as a metaphor for writing, also noting its tone of comedy and parody.
 The “Gown of Gauze,” the “Ringlet” in the hair, hopping like birds, which might be an allusion to the ballet Swan Lake, with its costumes shaped like “Eider [goose feather] Balls,” or The Nutcracker with its large sleds on “wheels of snow,” all deflate the seriousness of this classical art form and suggest an impatience with the “conventional” form Higginson was pressing on Dickinson and which he and Mabel Todd successfully imposed on her poetry they edited and published after her death.